AI Notes for Economics Students

 |---|---|---|

-| Handling real course material | Lectures, PDFs, meetings, and readings for For Economics Students stay in one workflow | Usually handled one prompt at a time |
+| Handling real course material | Lectures, PDFs, meetings, and readings for For Economics Students stay in one workflow | Usually handled one request at a time |

 | What gets organized | Notes, follow-ups, key points, and next actions stay together | You still have to restructure the output yourself |